Key Information About Osteoporosis

 Osteoporosis is a condition of skeletal fragility characterized by reduced bone mass and microarchitectural deterioration of bone tissue with a consequent increase in risk of fracture.
 Low bone mass is thus visualized as a risk factor for fracture.

-Osteoporosis is diagnosed via bone mineral density scans known as bone densitometry or dual-energy x-ray absorptiometry, or DXA, also written as DEXA.
+Osteoporosis remains significantly underdiagnosed.
+It is diagnosed via bone mineral density scans known as bone densitometry or dual-energy x-ray absorptiometry, or DXA, also written as DEXA.